Strategic intent

 The Trust will distinguish between individual and collective funding grants.

-• An individual grant is a grant awarded to an individual child who requires funds to support education as defined in the Trust objectives.
+- An individual grant is a grant awarded to an individual child or young person who requires funds to support their education either for fees or 1-1 support in conjunction with a state school.

-• A collective grant is a grant awarded to an education provider (normally a school or education
+- A collective grant is a grant awarded to an education provider (normally a school) to provide targeted support beyond that possible with state funding, to support the specific needs of service children.

-Acknowledging the need to maintain fiscal probity Trustees will determine annually the amount of funding available for individual and collective grants.
+Acknowledging the need to maintain fiscal probity, Trustees will determine annually the amount of funding available for individual and collective grants.
+This may be greater than the annual income, providing reserve levels can be maintained above that agreed by the Trustees.

 BROADER SCOPE OF ACTIVITIES

-The Trust will endeavour to reach as wide a base of service personnel as possible particularly ensuring that it is accessible to other ranks of all three services.
+The Trust will endeavour to reach as wide a base of service personnel as possible, ensuring that it is accessible to all ranks and all three services, including veterans of those services.

-The Trust will endeavour to work closely with COBSEO, SCISS, SCiP, the Directorate of Children and Young People and other like-minded institutions as required and seek opportunities for exchanging best practice.
+The Trust will endeavour to work closely with COBSEO, SCISS, SCiP, the MOD and other like-minded institutions as required and seek opportunities for exchanging best practice and broadening awareness of the Trust’s work as well as developing links with other charities and organisations who might be able to support service children.

 The Trust will monitor Government policy insofar as it impacts the core applicant base and may, where appropriate, make available to policy makers the benefit of its experience.